 As the world entered the era of the 1980s, Donald received a phone call out of the blue from Mickey Mouse Jr. Wanting to bury the hatchet, Mickey Jr. tried his best to make amends for their years of conflict.

 Unfortunately this time of calmness would not last long, and in less than a year another tragedy struck the Duck family.
-In 1983 there was an outbreak ofbird-flu within the United States.
+In 1983 there was an outbreak of H1N1 bird-flu within the United States.
 This was the first reported case within the US and, for obvious reasons, bird-flu was considered extremely deadly to the Bird community.

 Donald’s uncle, Scrooge McDuck, very uncharacteristically used many of his own millions to find a cure for the Bird community.
 While he was successful, unfortunately it was too late for Donald’s twin sister, Della.

-A few years later in 1988, Donald was called to perform in a short scene for a new movie called ”?”
-Unsure at first whether he should join what was already a very crowded movie, Donald accepted on finding out he would be working with , a person who’s work he had long admired.
+A few years later in 1988, Donald was asked to perform in a short scene for a new movie called ”Who Framed Roger Rabbit?”
+Unsure at first whether he should join what was already a very crowded movie, Donald accepted on finding out he would be working with Daffy Duck, a person whose work he had long admired.

 Donald turned out to love working with Daffy and considers those few days of work ”the most fun I’ve had in my working career.”